-In dashboard editing mode widgets can be resized and moved around the dashboard by clicking on the widget title bar and dragging it to a new location.
+A wide variety of widgets (e.g. Clock, Host availability or Trigger overview) can be added to a dashboard: these can be resized and moved around the dashboard in dashboard editing mode by clicking on the widget title bar and dragging it to a new location.
 Also, you can click on the following buttons in the top-right corner of the widget to:

 Click on Save changes for the dashboard to make any changes to the widgets permanent.

 Dashboard widgets can be copied and pasted, allowing to create a new widget with the properties of an existing one.
 They can be copy-pasted within the same dashboard, or between dashboards opened in different tabs.